 3. Nylon carpets

 Nylon carpets are designed from durable synthetic fibers and are a good choice for high-traffic areas.
-Nylon carpets are also prone to flattening.
+The nylon carpets are also prone to flattening.
 You can easily store matted nylon carpets through steam cleaning.